RoboDK/Plug-In-Interface/PluginAppLoader/README.md

 Importing Apps
 =================

 RoboDK will automatically add your App's directories to the environnement variable `PYTHONPATH` when executing python scripts, allowing you to import and reuse Apps in your own scripts.
+Simply add a `__init__.py` file in you App folder (this file can be left empty).

 If you are developing or debugging in your IDE, you might want to manually add your App's directories to the system environnement variable `PYTHONPATH`.
 The system environnement variable will precede on RoboDK's.